fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 ### References to components with ref

-Our current implementation is quite good, is has one aspect that could be improved.
+Our current implementation is quite good, it has one aspect that could be improved.

 After a new note is created, it would make sense to hide the new note form.
 Currently the form stays visible.
 There is a slight problem with hiding the form.
 The visibility is controlled with the <i>visible</i> variable inside of the <i>Togglable</i> component.
 How can we access it outside of the component?

-There are many ways to implement closing the form from the parent component, but the but let's use the [ref](https://reactjs.org/docs/refs-and-the-dom.html) mechanism of React, which offers a reference to the component.
+There are many ways to implement closing the form from the parent component, but let's use the [ref](https://reactjs.org/docs/refs-and-the-dom.html) mechanism of React, which offers a reference to the component.

 Let's make the following changes to the <i>App</i> component: